 The concept of reciprocals isn't a modern invention; it has been understood and used since the early days of mathematics.
 Ancient civilizations, like the Egyptians and Babylonians, developed methods for dealing with fractions and ratios, effectively employing the concept of reciprocals in their calculations, although they may not have explicitly defined it as such.
 These early techniques were crucial for practical applications, such as land surveying, construction, and astronomy.

 The properties of reciprocals are particularly useful in simplifying complex fractions and algebraic expressions.
-For example, dividing by a fraction is equivalent to multiplying by its reciprocal.
 This principle is applied universally in mathematics and is particularly useful in algebra when dealing with rational expressions.
+As an example, dividing by a fraction is equivalent to multiplying by its reciprocal.
 Reciprocals also play a crucial role in solving equations.
 Multiplying both sides of an equation by the reciprocal of a coefficient can isolate a variable, simplifying the equation and leading to a solution.

 Trends and Latest Developments